gerardo-cortes/chess-api/README.md

-# Chess-api
+# Chess-API
 _Game in Spring Boot using the State Machine and Antlr4_

 ## Description
 A server application that executes a game of Chess exposing the interactions with an REST API.
-It allows two Players to play the game in the same machine.
+It allows two Players to play the game on the same machine.

 ---